 I hope you will approve the Master Copy quickly, so we can publish and share the content.
 If you have not responded within two business days, it means you approve the submission, and everything is ready to be published and shared – either by you or by me, in accordance with our contract.

-Publishing and Sharing
+Processes for Publishing and Sharing

 Finally!
 After all that, it is time to publish your content.
 This is something you can do.
 If you have hired me to do it, I’ll share it on the social media venues you own and to which you have given me access.